Liam Cosgrave: Clashes with the Presidency

+President Cearbhall Ó Dálaigh resigned during Cosgrave's tenure as Taosieach.

 The coalition suffered an early electoral defeat in the 1973 presidential election, when Fine Gael candidate Tom O'Higgins was defeated by the Fianna Fáil candidate, Erskine H. Childers.
 Childers had sought the presidency with promises of making the office more open and hands-on, in particular with plans to create a think tank within Áras an Uachtaráin to develop an outline for Ireland's future.
 Cosgrave refused to allow it, and frustrated Childers' plans to break with the restrained precedent of his office.

 Childers died suddenly in November 1974.
-His successor Cearbhall Ó Dálaigh, a former Chief Justice of Ireland and former Attorney General of Ireland, was an agreed candidate in an unopposed election. Ó Dálaigh was identified with Fianna Fáil. Ó Dálaigh was also a noted critic of the curtailment of free speech and was highly critical of the introduction of Section 31 of the Broadcasting Act, which forbade the broadcast of the voices of Sinn Féin members.
-This put him at odds with Cosgrave, whose government had strengthened the Act.
+His successor Cearbhall Ó Dálaigh, a former Chief Justice of Ireland and former Attorney General of Ireland, was an agreed candidate in an unopposed election. Ó Dálaigh was identified with Fianna Fáil, and believed Cosgrave was not conscientious enough in keeping him informed of political developments, the two men's contrasting personalities doing little to ease the relationship. Ó Dálaigh was also a noted critic of the curtailment of free speech and was highly critical of the introduction of Section 31 of the Broadcasting Act, which put him at odds with Cosgrave, whose government had strengthened the Act.
 Cosgrave also briefed President Ó Dálaigh only once every six months, which was, in the President's opinion, too infrequently as well as too inadequately.

-In addition, Cosgrave frequently interfered in Ó Dálaigh's constitutional role as the state's representative to foreign governments; he was not permitted to receive the Legion of Honour from France, although former president Seán T. O'Kelly had previously received it, and Cosgrave attended the United States' bicentennial celebrations in 1976 in Ó Dálaigh's place.
+Tensions rose further in October 1975 over the canonisation of Oliver Plunkett in Rome, to which both men had been invited.
+Amid disagreement over the rank of those who should form the official delegation and sensitivities relating to Northern Ireland, the government did not approve Ó Dálaigh's request to attend, and Cosgrave went in his place, fuelling speculation that the President was being sidelined on an occasion that mattered greatly to the devoutly Catholic Taoiseach.
+In similar fashion, Cosgrave frequently interfered in Ó Dálaigh's constitutional role as the state's representative to foreign governments; he was not permitted to receive the Legion of Honour from France, although former president Seán T. O'Kelly had previously received it, and Cosgrave attended the United States' bicentennial celebrations in 1976 in Ó Dálaigh's place.